Shimmery mermaids and brave buccaneers AHOY—it’s time to parr-ty!

 Lunch Foods

 Since the party happened over lunch, we set up a second food station.
 I decorated the table with shells, nets, and some old roots from a ripped up tree that I weathered to look like driftwood.
-And I picked up the pretty seashell bowl on sale for around $10.
+And I picked up this pretty seashell serving bowl.

 Everyone left with happy tummies.